 Cash advance fee: Either $10 or 5% of the amount of each transaction, whichever is greater.

 Cash advance APR: 24.99% (V) and applies immediately.

+To conclude, cash advances should be avoided except in emergency situations.
+Cash advances are so expensive because credit cards aren’t supposed to be used like debit cards.
 But if you can’t escape making one, make sure to repay your balance as soon as possible.
 Credit card interest compounds daily, which means you’re charged interest on the interest that was assessed yesterday, in addition to your principal balance.
 And you don’t get any grace period to pay before interest kicks in with a cash advance.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

-.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.